qmsk/backup/README.md

 The former will take a `zfs snapshot <pool>/<name>`, mount that, and rsync the contents of the ZFS root.
 The later will find the ZFS mount for the given path, take a ZFS snapshot, mount it, and rsync the contents of that path within the ZFS snapshot.

-This syntax is supported for both local rsync sources, as well as by the remote `qmsk.backup-rsync` wrapper.
+This syntax is supported for both local rsync sources, as well as by the remote `qmsk.rsync-ssh-command` wrapper.

 ### `rsync --link-dest` snapshot storage

-The `qmsk.backup-target` script can be used to manage incremental backups as a series of hardlinked filesystem trees over traditional filesystems like ext4.
+The `qmsk.backup-rsync` script can be used to manage incremental backups as a series of hardlinked filesystem trees over traditional filesystems like ext4.
 This uses `rsync --link-dest` internally to hardlink files between snapshots, and only store changed files on disk.

 #### `rsync --stats`

-The `qmsk.backup-target` will collect additional `snapshots/*.meta` JSON files containing the `start` and `end `time of the backup, and the rsync paths used:
+The `qmsk.backup-rsync` will collect additional `snapshots/*.meta` JSON files containing the `start` and `end `time of the backup, and the rsync paths used:

 ```json
 {